 What's up Community!!!
 We have all been there.
 You know when your phone is not acting right and you want to take a hammer to it.
 Come to think about it, I've wanted to at one time, take a hammer to all items that havesoftware.
 Looking at you Fortnite Season 5!!
 For now, let's concentrate all of our anger to our phone.
 As promised, here is a video featuring The Sammies who walks us through the real world love/hate relationship with our phones and how to resolve the issue without a hammer.
 Sammies...take it away!

 Within Device Maintenance, you have Notification Settings that can be toggled on/off that consist of, Unused apps, Battery-draining apps, and Unstable apps.
 It is very important to have these enabled because this can provide notifications when apps have not been used for 3 days, when apps are using an abnormally high amount of battery power, and when apps are having problems that may drain your battery or slow down your phone.

-Due to something outside our control, Boost Mobile has been informed that the 3rd-party vendor who supplied and supported the Boost Dealz app is no longer able to meet their commitments.
-While the Boost Dealz App and the benefits will no longer be available, we are hard at work looking for other savings opportunities for the Boost Nation.
-For more information and FAQs please visit http://bit.ly/BSTDLSFAQ
+The Boost Dealz program has been shut down as of 7/29/18.
+While the Boost Dealz App and the benefits are no longer available, we are hard at work looking for other savings opportunities for the Boost Nation.

 Boost today announced it will offer iPhone 8 and iPhone 8 Plus (PRODUCT)RED Special Edition, the new generation of iPhone in a stunning red finish.
 Both phones sport a beautiful glass enclosure, now in red, with a matching aluminum band and a sleek black front.